jajclement/hotSSDS/README.md

     * ``.command.run`` : nextflow script executed for the process
     * ``.command.trace`` : resources used by the process
     * ``.exitcode`` : exit code of the process (if process succedeed : must be 0)
+    * Optional process specific log (``*.log`` file)
 - There is also a ``.nexflow.log`` file created each time the pipeline is run (the latest is named ``.nexflow.log``, the second latest is renamed ``.nexflow.log2`` and so on).
 This log file can give insights of nextflow - slurm communication during the pipeline, such as jobs ID, run time and so on.
 This file is located in the folder from where the pipeline is launched.
 - If the pipeline crashed because of time or memory limits, you can edit ``conf/igh.config`` file (usually, exit code is 143)
 - The main causes of pipeline crashed are :
     * Wrong parameters